suppliers of antique & classic french enamelled wood stoves

 The styles and designs reflected the tastes of the period with Art Nouveau, Art Deco, Minimalism and Fifties Retro all featuring strongly in stove design and may be viewed in our growing photo gallery.

-Here is a recent addition to our own personal stove collection, A Jazz multifuel stove by the French foundry Nanquette.
+After searching years we found this startling addition to our personal stove collection, a Jazz multifuel stove by the French foundry Nanquette.

 To help you decide.... hints and tips on buying and owning an antique french stove click here !

-The design was inspired the the alarm clock maker Jazz , was there ever such an outrageous style statement by a stove, we don't think so.
+The design was inspired the the alarm clock maker Jaz, was there ever such an outrageous style statement by a stove, we don't think so.
 Over the coming weeks and months we will add more photos of stoves from our own collection... watch this space.

 Our criteria for stove collecting is simple, is it either very rare, very unusual, very beautiful, technically superior, or just plain bizarre.
 We are not quite sure where the Jazz fits in that list.